numindai/nuextract-platform-sdk/docs/ProjectsApi.md

 #### Effect:
-- The duplicated project retains the **same template, settings and examples**.
+- The duplicated project retains the **same template, settings, examples and playground**.
 - A new name is assigned ("Original Name (copy)").
-- Project playground is not duplicated.

 #### Response:
  The response contains a newly generated